pomonam/kronfluence/DOCUMENTATION.md

 3. Try using lower precision for `per_sample_gradient_dtype` and `score_dtype`.
 4. Try setting `immediate_gradient_removal=True`.
 5. Try setting `query_gradient_rank > 1`.
 The recommended values are `16`, `32`, `64`, `128`, and `256`.
 Note that query
-batching is only supported for computing pairwise influence scores.
+batching is only supported for computing pairwise influence scores, not self-infleucen scores.
 6. Try setting `module_partition_size > 1`.

 ### FAQs

 **Influence scores are very large in magnitude.**
 Ideally, influence scores need to be divided by the total number of training data points.
 However, the code does not normalize the scores.
-If you would like, you can divide the scores with the total number of data points used to train the model.
+If you would like, you can divide the scores with the total number of data points (or tokens) used to train the model.

 ## References